Rajneeshpuram: Air Rajneesh and Big Muddy Ranch Airport

 In the mid-1980s members of the Rajneeshee commune constructed Big Muddy Ranch Airport to ferry supplies and passengers to Rajneeshpuram.
 To ferry the actual cargo and passengers the Rajneeshees created an airline called Air Rajneesh which operated large commuter aircraft out of Big Muddy Ranch Airport.

 Outcome

-Sheela was extradited from West Germany and imprisoned for attempted murder, assault, wiretapping, arson, immigration fraud, and her role in the bioterror attack.
-During the next few years the movement also came under investigation for multiple other felonies:
+Sheela was extradited from West Germany, tried, convicted, and sentenced to prison for attempted murder, assault, wiretapping, arson, immigration fraud, and her role in the bioterror attack.
+During the next few years, the movement was investigated for several other felonies: